api3dao/airnode/packages/airnode-examples/README.md

 ## Request-Response protocol (RRP)

-Currently, all of the examples facilitate the RRP protocol.
+Currently, all of the examples utilize the RRP protocol.
 The example RRP flow consists of two high level parts:

-1. Deploy an `AirnodeRrp` contract and a `RrpRequester` on a supported chain
+1. Deploy an `AirnodeRrp` contract and a `RrpRequester` contract on a supported chain
-2. Deploy Airnode on a cloud provider (or run locally in a docker) and make a request using the deployed requester
+2. Deploy Airnode on a cloud provider, or run locally in a docker container, and make a request using the deployed requester

-If you would like to know more about RRP, read the [API3 docs](https://docs.api3.org/airnode/v0.2/concepts/).
+If you would like to know more about RRP, read the [API3 docs](https://docs.api3.org/airnode/v0.3/concepts/).

+## Available examples

+We call examples "integrations" because they are integrated with some API.
+With each integration you are offered a choice of how you want to run the Airnode and which network to use, as mentioned above.
+The integrations have been designed to highlight various Airnode functionality and use cases, from simple price requests to more complex authenticated requests encoding multiple reserved parameters.
+The following list orders integrations by increasing complexity, but you are welcome to explore as you see fit.

+1. CoinGecko - unauthenticated cryptocurrency price request
+2. CoinMarketCap - authenticated cryptocurrency price request
+3. OpenWeather - authenticated weather request encoding multiple parameters including the transaction timestamp, time of sunset, temperature, and a description of the weather.

 ## Setup